adobe/commerce-salesforce/README.md

 * Live preview of AEM page content with dynamic catalog and product information
 * Connects to Salesforce Commerce via OCAPI and WebDav

+For a general feature overview and introduction check out the [intro video](https://helpx.adobe.com/experience-manager/kt/commerce/using/demandware-feature-video-understand.html).

 ### Installation

 This project supports AEM 6.4 and later versions and requires access to an Salesforce Commerce instance (developer sandbox will work).
+For support oof previous AEM versions see Adobe [AEM documentation](https://helpx.adobe.com/experience-manager/6-3/sites/deploying/using/demandware.html).

 * Start AEM 6.4 author instance
 * Install the main connector content package `cq-commerce-demandware-content`
 * Optionally install the sample content package `cq-commerce-demandware-sample-content`
-* Configure the connector to connect to your Saleforce Commerce instance (see below)
+* Configure the connector to connect to your Saleforce Commerce instance as described in the [project wiki](wiki).

 ### Build